Library@orchard: Establishment

+In April 1999, the National Library Board (NLB) announced that it will be opening a 1500 m2 library at the fifth floor of Ngee Ann City, which was used as a carpark at the time, in August.
+According to an NLB representative, the library was conceptualised for 18–30 year olds as the NLB found out that visitorship to its libraries decreased due to students graduating from secondary school.
+However, there was speculation from The Straits Times that the library would have to compete against Kinokuniya, which was also opening an outlet below the library in August.
+Although Kinokuniya was unaware of the NLB's interests, the managing director of the Ngee Ann City branch believed that the library would "complement" the book store, adding that "the library's function is to promote reading habits.
+But we are there for book lovers who aspire to build their own libraries at home".
+An NLB representative also agreed, believing that "both [Kinokuniya and the library] to be complementary, not competitors".

 Created as a boutique library, library@orchard, together with library@esplanade, was used as a test bed for NLB to introduce new services and products which could then be adapted for future projects.
 The library's location within the Orchard Road shopping belt was intended to attract the youth segment of the population.

 library@orchard was created based on feedback in the National Reading Survey.
 Initially, the NLB had concerns about setting up a library that catered only to young adults as they were used to libraries that served everyone—from children to senior citizens.
 However, this uncertainty was assuaged after NLB's development team discussed the concept with focus groups made up of its target customers—young adults.

 library@orchard became popular with young adults.
 Its success paved the way for more innovations, such as the music@orchard series of programmes that saw rap artistes and rock bands entertaining huge crowds.
 Another innovation was comics@orchard where comics went on loan in Singapore's public libraries for the first time.
 At its peak, the library had 120,000 items, with more than 33% of its total collection comprising English language novels.

 With an appealing ambiance, and the presence of music booths and a café, library@orchard managed to double its outreach since its establishment, with an average of more than 1.4 million visitors per year.

 The success of the first niche library developed for a specific audience led NLB to set up Singapore's first public performing arts library—the library@esplanade at Esplanade - Theatres on the Bay.